kristinemlarson/gnssrefl/README.md

 and fortran is set to True, unfortunately this will still occur.
 I am working on removing my code's dependence on **teqc**.

-The hybrid translator option is currently only for GPS satellites.
-It does not cover multi-GNSS.

-No phase center offsets have been applied to these reflector heights.
+No phase center offsets have been applied to reflector heights.
 While these values are relatively small, we do plan to remove them in subsequent versions of the code.

-The L2C and L5 GPS satellite lists are not time coded as they should be.
-I currently use a list from 2020.

 ### Utilities <a name="helper"></a>